codingconcepts/architecture-simplification/001_fragile_data_integrations/edge_computing/steps.md

 ### Summary

 * Globally consistent reads
+* US and JP users can read and write to their loca regions, meaning:
+  * Low read latencies
+  * Low write latencies for local data
+  * So great user experience
+  * ...and compliant with data privacy regulations

 * Ability to partition data in other tables with other topology patterns with no change to the cluster.